LiLab-CIBR/Social_Seq/docs/安装示例流程代码/pipeline_playground_installation.en.md

 cp -r /root/Downloads/pipeline/LILAB-pkg-patch-for-docker/* ~/LILAB-pkg/
 ```

-After running these commands, you will generate:
+After running these commands, you will generate the following files:

 - `model_mmpose/latest.full.engine`
 - `model_dannce/DANNCE/train_results/MAX/latest.engine`
 - `model_YOLOv8/last.full.engine`
 - `model_mask_rcnn_r101_fpn_2x_coco_bwrat_816x512_cam9/latest.trt`

-All set!
+🎉 All set!
 You're now ready to run the **SocialSeq pipeline playground** with demo data.

-## Quick Start
+## 🚀 Quick Start

-Once you've completed the installation steps above, you can begin running the SocialSeq pipeline components using the instructions in the following sections.
+After completing the above installation steps, you can start running the playground.

 ### 1. Ball Calibration
 Using a ball as a calibration target provides better visibility than a chessboard, enabling faster extrinsic calibration of multi-camera systems.
 For detailed information, refer to the [documentation](../../%E5%B0%8F%E7%90%83%E7%9F%AB%E6%AD%A3/application/).